Agapio7/AWS-Amplify-and-AWS-Proton-/README.md

 * It handles the common SPA frameworks, for example, React, Angular, Vue.js, Ionic, and Ember, as well as static site generators like Gatsby, Eleventy, Hugo, VuePress, and Jekyll.

 * It manages production and staging environments for your frontend and backend by connecting new branches.

-*	It connects your application to a custom domain, deploy and host SSR web apps created by using the Next.js. framework.
+It connects your application to a custom domain, deploy and host SSR web apps created by using the Next.js. framework.

 *	It also previews changes during code reviews by setting up pull request previews and improve your app quality with end to end tests.

-*	It protects password on your web app so we can work on new features without making them publicly accessible.
+In addition,It protects password on your web app so we can work on new features without making them publicly accessible.

 *	It set up rewrites and redirects to maintain SEO rankings and route traffic as your client app required.

-* Its instant cache invalidations assure your app is updated instantly on every code commit.
+Its instant cache invalidations assure your app is updated instantly on every code commit.

-*	Its atomic deployments remove maintenance windows by ensuring that the web app is updated only after the entire deployment completes. such eliminates conditions where files fail to upload well.

-We get screen shots of our app rendered on different mobile devices to identify layout issues.
+*	Its atomic deployments remove maintenance windows by ensuring that the web app is updated only after the entire deployment completes. such eliminates conditions where files fail to upload well.We get screen shots of our app rendered on different mobile devices to identify layout issues.

-### Studio
+### Amplify Studio

 *	In Studio amplify, Visual data modeling helps us to keep attention on our domain-specific objects instead of cloud infrastructure.